 - Using this rule to manipulate your ex into coming back is not healthy.
 You must be honest with your intentions for it to help you in the long run

 - No-contact rule works for everyone, even though it can be difficult for married couples seeking separation, who co-parent or have other dependents and additional liabilities.
 It can also be difficult for coworkers and fellow students for whom spending time together is non-negotiable

 - To stay strong in this journey you must think of the why and keep it about yourself

 If you still haven’t made up your mind about whether you should practice no contact with ex-girlfriend/ex-boyfriend, or are worried, “Does no contact work?”, then take your time to understand what you really want.
-It may be hard to distance yourself from your ex, but it can still be the best thing for you.
+It may be hard to distance yourself from your ex-partner, but it can still be the best thing for you.
 Keep an open mind and think of your well-being and you’ll know what to do.

 But until then, we highly recommend steering clear of your ex if you can.
 If the breakup has been especially difficult for you and you are finding it difficult to manage your emotions during this period, do not hesitate from consulting a separation counselor.
 Should you need to get in touch with one, Bonobology’s panel of experts is here to help you.

 The success rate of this rule is usually almost as high as 90% because the person who has broken up will inevitably contact you for one of two reasons.
 First, they may be missing you and feel guilty, and second, they miss having power over you and are curious to know how you are doing without them.

 Usually, it’s a minimum of 30 days to 60 days.
 It can extend up to a year too.
 But since there’s no hard and fast rule on how long you should remain out of contact, you should probably stick to it for however long it takes to work.

 Yes, no contact after breakup helps to process the grief and put things in perspective.
 You will be in a better emotional space to judge if you want to move on or if you want to get back with your ex if they contact you.